vitoriagalli/42libasm_tester/README.md

 ## Introduction

-This is a simple shell script that automated tests for the 42 Project Libasm/2020.
+This is a simple shell script that automate tests for the 42 Project Libasm/2020.

 * check compilation error
 * check the function output